 For the next 30 days, make it a point to have breakfast shortly upon waking up to help complement a healthy lifestyle.

 Resource: At a loss about what to prepare on a hectic morning?
 Here are some ideas for a healthy breakfast.

 Since we’re on the topic of health, eating fresh fruits and vegetables is an essential part of maintaining a healthy diet.
 Eating at least one vegetarian meal a day can boost your intake of these nutritious foods and greatly reduce your risk for developing chronic illnesses.

 Resource: For ideas on what to prepare, here are 25 vegan sandwich ideas that are both healthy and filling.

 106. Train your taste buds to enjoy different flavors (especially of vegetables).

 Many of us are picky eaters to some degree.
 How about introducing yourself to a variety of unfamiliar dishes for one whole month?
 Take this challenge as a culinary and gustatory adventure.
 You can visit exotic restaurants, or cook the meals yourself.

 Resource: Here is how you can retrain your palate to adjust your tastebuds to prefer healthier foods.

 Most of us need to drink more water than we consume each day.
 Challenge yourself to increase your water intake.
 After a few days of increasing your hydration levels, I guarantee that you’ll notice a huge difference in your energy, mood, and resistance to illnesses.

-Constant TV watching has been linked to many negative effects on our health and social life.
-Challenge yourself to a TV detox this month.
-This post can give you pointers on how to do it.
+Constant TV watching has been linked to many negative effects on our physical and mental health as well as our social life.
+To make a better use of your time, challenge yourself to a TV detox this month.

 Sleep healthier before midnight by following a no-screen-time rule an hour before bedtime.
 You can try this as a personal challenge, or make it a collective goal by getting the entire household (kids and spouse) involved for this 30DC.